 Norman Tyler, PhD, FAICP

-Norm is a professor in the Urban and Regional Planning Program at Eastern Michigan University, soon to retire in May 2014 after 24 years on the faculty.
+Norm served as a professor in the Urban and Regional Planning Program at Eastern Michigan University and retired in May 2014 after 24 years on the faculty.

 In 2012, he was inducted as a Fellow in the American Institute of Certified Planners.